CSCfi/swift-browser-ui/README.md

 ```

 #### Frontend
-The frontend tests are run with `cypress`, and you will need the full backend running, as shown above, as well as using a specific command for generating data.
+The frontend tests are run with `cypress`, and you will need

+1. Full backend running, as shown above
+2. Building the `wasm` code for encryption support
+3. using a specific command for generating data

+The encryption requires an additional build step: you'll need to build the `wasm` code.
+It can be built with one of the docker images, and you can copy the files from there.

+Build the image

+    docker buildx build -f dockerfiles/Dockerfile-build-crypt-devel -t swift-browser-ui:cryptfiles .

+Start a container

+    docker run --rm -it --name cryptfiles swift-browser-ui:cryptfiles

+From another terminal, copy the files from the container

+    docker cp cryptfiles:/usr/local/lib/python3.8/site-packages/swift_browser_ui/ui/static/js/libupload.js swift_browser_ui_frontend/dist/js
+    docker cp cryptfiles:/usr/local/lib/python3.8/site-packages/swift_browser_ui/ui/static/js/libupload.wasm swift_browser_ui_frontend/dist/js

+When you run `npm run build`, it removes the folder where you copied those files into, so you'll need to copy them every time you rebuild.

 The `keystone-swift` image comes with a script to generate data in the object storage server.
 With the services running, run these commands:
 ```bash